 Hiking in the Pacific Northwest is a wonder in itself—towering trees, crisp air, and stunning views.
-Add a plethora of spring wildflowers to the mix and you get an experience that will keep you coming back every year.
-Here are five must-do hikes within easy driving distance of Vancouver, Washington that bloom blankets of color for all to enjoy.
+Add a plethora of spring and summer wildflowers to the mix, and you will get an experience that will keep you coming back every year.
+Here are five must-do hikes within easy driving distance of Vancouver, Washington, that bloom blankets of color for all to enjoy.

 Cape Horn